 “It’s Lucy in the Sky with Diamonds.”

 John continued to insist on this for years.
-People didn’t believe it, the LSD in the name of the song and the psychedelic images argued against it.
-Even Paul had referred to it as one of the drug songs on the album.
+People didn’t believe it; the LSD in the song’s name and the psychedelic images argued against it.
+Even Paul had referred to it as one of the “drug songs” on the album.